adityad0/hacktag/README.md

 8. LD33V linear voltage regulator (or another compatible type)
 9. Li-ion charge module
 10. SSD1306 (I2C) OLED Display (Optional) or another compatible type

+WARNING: This project is for *educational* purposes only.